j4sonli/synthpop/README.md

 1. Download Julia from https://julialang.org/downloads/.
 The scripts have been tested with version 1.6.1.
 2. Download Gurobi with an academic license following the instructions on https://www.gurobi.com/academia/academic-program-and-licenses/ under "Individual Academic Licenses".
 You will need a free Gurobi account.
 The scripts have been tested with Gurobi version 9.1.0.
+3. Open the Julia console and install the dependencies by running the following:

+`import Pkg`

+`Pkg.add.(["Gurobi", "JuMP", "CSV", "DataFrames", "Random", "RLEVectors", "DelimitedFiles", "StatsBase"])`

-3. Note the paths to both your Gurobi installation directory and your activated license file (.lic).
+5. Note the paths to both your Gurobi installation directory and your activated license file (.lic).

 SETTINGS
 ------------